Killarney Heights Public School showcases individualised and differentiated learning and teaching through quality instructional leadership.

 Level: Primary School, Kinder to Year 6

 Enrolment: 691 students (68% of students live in a home where a language other than English is spoken)

-Killarney Heights Public School is an inclusive primary school providing a bilingual education for over 700 students in Northern Sydney.
-More than thirty languages are spoken by our families who come from more than forty ethnic backgrounds.
-Our school is committed to providing rich programs to develop skills in critical thinking, problem solving, communication, collaboration and technology to enable all students to reach their full potential academically, socially and emotionally.
+Killarney Heights Public School is an inclusive primary school providing bilingual education for over 700 students in Northern Sydney.
+More than thirty languages are spoken by their families who come from more than forty ethnic backgrounds.

-Our students are excelling in literacy and numeracy and are achieving higher than expected growth on external performance measures.
-Our teachers have high expectations for all students and are using best practice to achieve improved student performance and to cater for individual student needs.
-We focus on improving outcomes for all students and we are a leading school in differentiation.
-Our school leadership team is excelling in demonstrating instructional leadership and promoting and modelling effective, evidence-based practice.
-Our teachers are differentiating teaching and learning activities in both literacy and numeracy.
+They focus on improving outcomes for all students and are a leading school in differentiation.
+The school leadership team excels in demonstrating instructional leadership and promoting and modelling effective, evidence-based practice.
+Their teachers differentiate teaching and learning activities in both literacy and numeracy.

 To access a visual representation of this journey, download the Killarney Heights Public School innovative differentiation in Mathematics infographic (JPG 85.21KB).

 For access to extra resources relating to this journey and others, join the Futures Learning journeys Yammer group

 Guiding readings and research